NirjharaR/motion-detection/README.md

    - ESP32-CAM-Library
    - PIR-Sensor-Library

-3. Open the `src/main.cpp` file in your preferred IDE (e.g., Arduino IDE, PlatformIO).
+3. Open the `netraa.cpp` file in your preferred IDE.

 4. Upload the code to your ESP32-CAM module.